Jillian Hall: Sporadic appearances (2019–2021)

 On July 22, 2019, Hall appeared during a backstage segment at the Raw Reunion show and she also made an in-ring appearance later on in the show.
 After ten years of not wrestling in WWE, Hall returned to participate in the 2021 Royal Rumble.
-During the match, Hall formed an alliance with Billie Kay which short lived as Hall was eliminated by Kay.
+During the match, Hall formed an alliance with Billie Kay which was short lived as Hall was eliminated by Kay.
 In April 2021, WWE Network listed Hall as one of the female performers who made an impact in WWE outside the ring.

-Return to the independent circuit (2010–present)
+Return to the independent circuit (2010–2013)

 After her release from WWE, Hall returned to the independent circuit in 2010, competing for promotions including Xtreme Pro Wrestling, World Wrestling Fan Xperience, and Crossfire Wrestling.
 On June 25, 2011, at The Uncensored Rumble IV event, Jillian made her Women Superstars Uncensored debut against Kristin Astara in a losing effort.
 Hall made her debut for Pro Wrestling Xtreme (PWX) on January 28, 2012, at the PWX A Wrestling Odyssey event, where she defeated Leva Bates to win the vacant PWX Women's Championship.
 At the PWX 1 year Anniversary show on April 28, Hall lost the championship to Shooter Storm.
 Jillian made her debut for Family Wrestling Entertainment (FWE) at the FWE Empire State Showdown pay-per-view, as a face defeating Jackie Gayda.
 At the FWE Dysfunctional Family pay-per-view, Hall defeated Maria Kanellis, with Winter as the special guest referee.
 Later that night, she teamed with Winter in a losing effort to Kanellis and Rosita.

 On September 27, 2012, Hall wrestled Tara in a dark match for Total Nonstop Action Wrestling (TNA), where she won.
 On March 17, 2013, Hall returned to TNA to take part in the tapings of the TNA Knockout Knockdown One Night Only pay-per-view, where she was defeated by Velvet Sky.